-SAWS has no component units, however, the operations of SAWS as reported herewith are included as a discretely presented component unit of the City of San Antonio.
+SAWS has no component units, however, the operations of SAWS as reported herewith are included as a discretely presented component unit of the City.

 Basis of Accounting: The financial statements of SAWS are prepared using the accrual basis of accounting with the economic resources measurement focus as prescribed by the Governmental Accounting Standards Board (GASB).
 SAWS operates as a proprietary fund and applies all applicable GASB pronouncements and presents its financial statements in accordance with the GASB Codification of Governmental Accounting and Financial Reporting Standards.
-Under this approach, all assets and liabilities of SAWS are reported in the statement of net position, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
+Under this approach, all assets, deferred outflow of resources, liabilities and deferred inflow of resources of SAWS are reported in the statement of net position, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.

-In 2012, SAWS implemented the following new GASB pronouncements:
+In 2013, SAWS implemented the following new GASB pronouncements: